Khiel-Caceres/Software-Development-Project-LBYCPD2---EQ2/README.md

 or seek help immediately.
 People would appreciate this due to its accessibility especially now that going to a hospital is risky, and it is also difficult to make an appointment for a checkup.

-Requirements/Dependencies Used:
+**Requirements/Dependencies Used:**
-->Users have Windows 10 as their operating system.
+1. Users have Windows 10 as their operating system.
-->VMS: COVID-19 Monitor is developed and designed using Java in IntelliJ IDEA Ultimate.
+2. VMS: COVID-19 Monitor is developed and designed using Java in IntelliJ IDEA Ultimate.
 Hence, it is required that it is installed in the user’s computer.
-->The versions of the program require the user to have Java 14 (Project SDK 14).
+3. The versions of the program require the user to have Java 14 (Project SDK 14).
-->They are assumed to have either a desktop or laptop computer that at least has low to moderate specifications to use the program smoothly.
+4. They are assumed to have either a desktop or laptop computer that at least has low to moderate specifications to use the program smoothly.
-->Login information/details should be noted or remembered by the user since it will not be saved by the program.
+5. Login information/details should be noted or remembered by the user since it will not be saved by the program.

-Environment Setup for the project to run:
+**Environment Setup for the project to run:**
-1.
+1. For the project to run, first is to install Java IntelliJ IDEA Ultimate.
+Refer to this link: https://www.jetbrains.com/help/idea/installation-guide.html
+2. After installing Java IntelliJ IDEA, download the zip file from the repository and extract the program file.
+3. Make sure to have Java 14 (Project SDK 14) installed in your IntelliJ.
+Refer to this link: https://www.jetbrains.com/help/idea/sdk.html#change-project-sdk
+4. Open IntelliJ IDEA and click the File tab on the upper right and click open.
+Navigate through your files and click the extracted Program File.
+5. Then, simply run the program by clicking the green play icon on the upper right.

 Contributors:
 Khiel Caceres - Concept Maker and Back-end programmer